zapier/visual-builder/docs/_build/testing/test-tools.md

 `zapier canary` provides a new way to validate your integration and build confidence that the change can work for all different types of Zap set ups.
 `zapier canary` allows you to set the version you want to test with, the version you want to replace with, the percentage of traffic, and a duration before the versions are rolled back.
-You can choose to delete the canary test before the duration is expired in case something catastrophic occurs.
+You can choose to delete the canary test before the duration is expired in case something unexpected occurs.

 ### Best Practices